Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds

-\begin{remark} Another concept that distinguishes a manifold from a Euclidean space is cut locus.
-The cut locus of a point $\mu \in \bbM$, denoted as $\calC (\mu)$, is the set of points in $\bbM$ to which the distance-minimizing geodesics from $\mu$ are not unique \citep{hotz2024central}.
+where $\nu, \mu, \omega \in \Gamma (\T \bbM)$, $[\nu, \mu]$ is the Lie bracket of vector fields, and $[\nabla_{\nu}, \nabla_{\mu}]$ denotes the commutator between connections.
+In differential geometry, depending on the context, various different curvatures related to the (Riemannian) curvature have been introduced.
+Later in this paper, we will also encounter the \emph{sectional curvature}, denoted as $\calK$.
+Formally, let $x \in \bbM$ be a point and $M_{2} \subset \T_{x} \bbM$ be a 2-dimensional subspace of the tangent space at $x$.
+Choose an orthonormal basis $\{\mu_1, \mu_2\}$ of $M_{2}$, then the sectional curvature of $M_{2}$ at $x$ is defined as $\calK (M_{2}) \coloneqq \frac{\langle \calR (\mu_2, \mu_1) \mu_1, \mu_2 \rangle}{\|\mu_1 \wedge \mu_2\|^2}$, where $\|\mu_1 \wedge \mu_2\|^2$ denotes the squared area of the parallelogram formed by $\mu_1$ and $\mu_2$. $\nabla$ also allows one to define the so-called \textit{parallel transport} map: given a smooth curve $\gamma: [0, 1] \rightarrow \bbM$ and $s, t \in [0, 1]$, $\Pi (\gamma)_{s}^{t}$ denotes the parallel transport map along $\gamma$ from $\T_{\gamma (s)} \bbM$ to $\T_{\gamma (t)} \bbM$.
+It means that for any $\nu \in \T_{\gamma (s)} \bbM$, there is an associated vector field $\nu_{\cdot} \in \Gamma (\T \bbM)$ such that $\nabla_{\dot{\gamma}} \nu = 0$, $\nu_{\gamma (s)} = \nu$ and $\nu_{\gamma (t)} = \Pi (\gamma)_{s}^{t} \nu$.
+When the smooth curve $\gamma$ is clear from the context, we also write $\Pi_{x_{1}}^{x_{2}} \equiv \Pi (\gamma)_{s}^{t}$ for short, with $x_{1} = \gamma (s), x_{2} = \gamma (t)$.
+Geometrically, it moves tangent vectors in $\T_{x_{1}} \bbM$ to tangent vectors in $\T_{x_{2}} \bbM$ smoothly along the curve, with the inner product preserved.
+The parallel transport map plays a significant role in our paper because it licenses comparisons between tangent vectors belonging to different tangent spaces.
+Whenever parallel transport is used between two nearby points, it is taken along the unique distance-minimizing geodesic inside a chosen normal neighborhood. \begin{remark} Another concept that distinguishes a manifold from a Euclidean space is cut locus.
+The cut locus of a point $\mu \in \bbM$, denoted as $\calC (\mu)$, is the set of points in $\bbM$ to which the distance-minimizing geodesics from $\mu$ are not unique \cite{hotz2024central}.